 (d) What kind of person he was.
 Unless the Lord cleans us we remain dirty sinners (Jas.
 4:8).
 Unless we make up our minds about God and receive from his abundant supply, we remain graceless and double-minded (Jas.
 1:8, 4:8).

 But one who looks intently at the perfect law, the law of liberty, and abides by it, not having become a forgetful hearer but an effectual doer, this man will be blessed in what he does.

-(a) The law of liberty is another name for the implanted word that can save you (Jas 1:21).
-It is Jesus, the Living Word of God who sets us free.
-The law of liberty describes what Jesus has done (perfectly fulfilled or completed the law) and the fruit he will bear in our lives (liberty) if we trust him.
+(b) The law of liberty is another name for the word of truth (Jas.
+1:18) or the implanted word that can save you (Jas.
+1:21).
+It is the Lord Jesus, the Living Word of God whose rule sets us free.
+The law of liberty describes what Jesus has done (perfectly fulfilled or completed the law) and the fruit he will bear in our lives (liberty) when we yield to him.